 Given the different views the moderator suggests continuing discussions in Rel-18.

+Question from CATT:

+In Rel-17,how could the NG-RAN node broadcast the ongoing broadcast service of neighbor cell in Uu interface since it is not static which could not be configured by OAM?

 Answer from Ericsson:

 We discussed this partly of the reflector.
 If a node is not able to provide such information, then it does not broadcast it and the UE doesn’t use such “assisting” info.
 In the nominal case, where for BC resources are available in the whole indicated service Area, each gNB should have sufficient information available that also covers information of the service Area in neighbours, which should enable the gNB to construct this information.
 What could be looked at in Rel-18 is whether this information should be exchanged over Xn, what kind of info it should be and what means to use.

+Huawei2: in case this is not supported, the gNB will only be able to broadcast the information of neighbor cells within the gNB, or based on the service area received from BC Setup, but it may not accurate, as some BC sessions maybe failed or released in some neighbors cells.

 Discussion first round